March 7, 2019

 Other popular apps include TextDrive, Driving Detective, and Cellcontrol.
 The primary feature of TextDrive is an auto-reply for incoming texts.
 Driving Detective, similar to the Apple feature, puts the phone in a do not disturb mode.
 The last app, Cellcontrol, is useful for businesses looking to reinforce proper device usage when employees are operating company vehicles.

 Even with the technology that can help people avoid using their cell phones while operating a vehicle, there are still reckless drivers who will choose to text and drive.
 If you believe you were harmed in an accident because of the negligent decisions of another party, you can take legal action.
-To learn about your rights and options, contact us today.
+To learn about your rights and options, contact a car accident lawyer at Bey & Associates today.